The Big Picture On a Good Real Estate ROI:

 Infinite Returns

-Deni and I love to talk about infinite returns on real estate investments — a confusing concept for many new investors.
+Deni and I love to discuss infinite returns on real estate investments, a confusing concept for many new investors.

 In math, any return on a $0 investment represents an infinite return on investment.
-But, even though it’s possible to buy a rental property with no money down, you still have closing costs, right?
+But even though buying a rental property with no money down is possible, you still have closing costs, right?

 You can also achieve infinite returns on real estate syndications.
-It works the same way, simply on a larger scale: the sponsor renovates the property and refinances it, returning passive investors’ capital back to them.
-As passive investors, we get our money back but we keep our ownership interest in the property.
+They work the same way, simply on a larger scale: the sponsor renovates the property and refinances it, returning passive investors’ capital.
+As passive investors, we get our money back, but we keep our ownership interest in the property.

 This model lets you keep reinvesting the same capital over and over again, letting it generate enormous returns over time.